RateBeer

 and turned it into a factory for producing mediocre White Shield to be exported to the USA.

 They do?
 I haven’t seen any of the Coors-made White Shield in the US.
 The last White Shield I found here was the old King and Barnes version (which unfortunately was loose pint bottles in a cardboard tray, shrink-wrapped in clear plastic [rather in a dark cardboard case] and stored near a window.
-I bought it anyway wink.)
+I bought it anyway .)

 I see it’s listed here on RB as being available in Texas and Indiana- seems odd for only those not particularly beer-centric states to get it (and, IIRC, the old importer in the K&B days was in Texas, so maybe it’s old stock or old reports?).